venkys-io/Code-Blogs/Strings/Medium/LetterCombinations/README.md

         res.push_back(string);
         return;
     } else {
+        // Check if the current index is within bounds of the digits string if (index < digits.length()) {
             // Iterate over each character corresponding to the current digit for (char ch : map[digits[index]]) {
                 // Recursively call the utility function with the next index and the updated string util(index + 1, string + ch, digits, res, map);
+            }
         }
     }
 }